jquery/jquery-migrate/CONTRIBUTING.md

 ### Try the latest version of jQuery

 Bugs in old versions of jQuery may have already been fixed.
-In order to avoid reporting known issues, make sure you are always testing against the [latest build](http://code.jquery.com/jquery.js).
+In order to avoid reporting known issues, make sure you are always testing against the [latest jQuery version](https://releases.jquery.com/jquery/).

 ### Try an older version of jQuery